hpcugent/hnormalise/README.md

 -----------------------

 To run and build `hNormalise`, clone this repository and run `stack build` followed by `stack install` inside it.
 To start just run `hnormalise`.
 If you need help, use the `-h` flag.
+To run the included tests, run `stack test`.
+To run the included benchmarks, run `stack bench` (with the `--output target.html` flag to get a nice web page with the results).

 Ports and machines can be tweaked through a configuration file.
 See `data/hnormalise.yaml` for an example.

 Testing the actual setup can be done trivially via `nc`, provided you have data to throw at `hNormalise`.
-A test example is also provided below.
+A test example is also provided below, or you can get useful examples from the tests, under `test/HNormalise/*/ParserSpec.hs`

 Parsing
 -------

-`hNormalise` used the [Attoparsec](https://github.com/bos/attoparsec) package to have fast and efficient parsing.
+`hNormalise` uses the [Attoparsec](https://github.com/bos/attoparsec) package to have fast and efficient parsing.
 `Attoparsec` offers a clean and relatively simple DSL that allows getting the relevant data from the message and discarding the rest.
 We also rely on [permute]() to deal with log lines that may contain e.g., key-value pairs in no definite ordering.
 Note that this _will_ slow down the parsing.